 Symptoms and Signs

 Above ground symptoms include lack of vigor and plant stunting.
 In some cases, plants may collapse but this is rare except in highly susceptible varieties (e.g. ‘Benito’).
 Plants may be stunted with small fruit, few runners, and numerous dead older leaves.
 Infected plants do not respond to fertilization or improved growing conditions, and yields may be reduced.

 In plants with black root rot, feeder and main roots may deteriorate and become covered with black lesions.
-The entire root system may be smaller, and the feeder roots may be lacking entirely giving the main roots a “rat-tail” appearance (Figure SS-1).
+The entire root system may be smaller, and the feeder roots may be lacking entirely, giving the main roots a “rat-tail” appearance (Figure SS-1).
 Roots may eventually turn black, rotting from the outside in.
-The central root core may be blackened through in woody roots, and left white in fleshy roots, distinguishing this disease from red stele, in which the core is red.
+The central root core may be blackened in woody roots, and but will remain white in fleshy roots, distinguishing this disease from red stele, in which the core is red.
 Crowns may discolor slightly with a dull gray appearance but this is not common.